 Staff members patrol the bus before departure, admonishing laggards who’ve failed to fasten their seat belts.
 It’s worth getting on board early to find a seat with a good view – the final stretch of the bus ride passes right alongside HKIA’s apron, and I enjoyed watching aircraft taking off and landing.

-When the bus arrives at Hong Kong Port, it’s a matter of minutes to go through immigration and then there’s another chance to pick up your boarding pass at the check-in service counter, if you’re flying Cathay Pacific or Cathay Dragon.
+When the bus arrives at Hong Kong Port, it’s a matter of minutes to go through immigration and then there’s another chance to pick up your boarding pass at the check-in service counter, if you’re flying Cathay Pacific.
 You can also check luggage here provided there are at least two hours before your flight departs.

 The final hop is easy: board the B4 double-decker bus for the 10-minute ride to the passenger terminal.
 The bus stops beneath the covered section of Cheong Hong Road which passes between Terminals 1 and 2.
 Trolleys are lined up on the pavement, and it is only a short walk to the check-in counters and Security.

-Although the ferry sails straight to HKIA, the bus ride across the bridge and past the business end of the airport makes for a more inspirational start to any trip.
+Although the ferry takes you directly from Zhuhai to Hong Kong International Airport, the bus ride across the bridge and past the business end of the airport makes for a more inspirational start to any trip.
 Despite the minor hassle of having to change buses, I’d go for the bus every time.
 It’s also worth noting that bus service is cheap and frequent (6am-midnight, every 5-15 minutes; midnight-6am, every 20-30 minutes), far more so than the ferry, which only departs from Zhuhai four times a day (8:40am, 12:40pm, 3:40pm, 7:20pm).

 Psst!
-Cathay Pacific and Cathay Dragon passengers in premium economy, business or first class may be eligible for free cross-boundary shuttle or private car service; find out more here.
+Cathay Pacific passengers in premium economy, business or first class may be eligible for free cross-boundary shuttle or private car service; find out more here.